kyma-project/lifecycle-manager/docs/developer/local-test-setup.md

     ```shell
     make local-deploy-with-watcher IMG=eu.gcr.io/kyma-project/lifecycle-manager:latest
     ```
+   > **Hint:** If you get similar errors like the following, please wait a couple of seconds and rerun the command.
+   > ```shell
+   > Error from server (InternalError): error when creating "STDIN": Internal error occurred: failed calling webhook "webhook.cert-manager.io": failed to call webhook: Post "https://cert-manager-webhook.cert-manager.svc:443/mutate?timeout=10s": no endpoints available for service "cert-manager-webhook"
+   > ```
    <details>
       <summary>deploying custom image</summary>
       If you want to test a custom image of the KLM.
 Adapt the `IMG` variable in the Makefile and run the following: